 Can You Remove a DUI Charge?

 As some states allow you to remove a DUI after a certain period, if you’re convicted of a DUI or charge or any traffic offense, it will stay on your record forever in Ohio.
 A DUI conviction is six points, and the points drop off after two years.
-Never the conviction, however, under any circumstances.
+However, the conviction will never be removed under any circumstances.